moonbuggy/docker-dnsmasq-updater/README.md

   -t FILE, --temp_file FILE
-                        the local file (including path) for temporary hosts file (default '/run/dnsmasq-updater/hosts.temp') --s6_fd INT           set to an integer file descriptor to enable signalling readiness to s6 overlay (default 'False')
+                        the local file (including path) for temporary hosts file (default '/run/dnsmasq-updater/hosts.temp') --ready_fd INT        set to an integer file descriptor to enable signalling readiness by writing a new line to that file descriptor (default 'False')

 ```

 Any command line parameters take precedence over settings in `dnsmasq_updater.conf`.

-The SSH/SCP connection requires either a login/password combination or a login/key combination.
+The SSH connection requires either a login/password combination or a login/key combination.
 If using a key that is encrypted any password parameter supplied will be used for the key, not the login name.

 ## Setup

-Docker Dnsmasq Updater requires at least Python 3.4 and the docker, paramiko, python_hosts and scp modules.
+Docker Dnsmasq Updater requires at least Python 3.4 and the docker, paramiko and python_hosts modules.

 The script can be run standalone on the Docker host or in a Docker container, so long as it has access to the Docker socket it's happy.